sandervandevelde/uwp-iot-device/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/vs-iot-extension-select.png)

 7. Select your IoT Hub and press `Add`
 8. The next page of the wizard is shown.
 A little screen pops up asking to select or add a device.
-Our app will represent a device and therefor access must be granted.
+Our app will represent a device and therefore access must be granted.
 Select `New Device`

     ![alt tag](img/UwpToIotHub/vs-device-one.png)

-9. Entera unique `device name` eg 'DummyDevice'
+9. Enter a unique `device name` eg 'DummyDevice'

     ![alt tag](img/UwpToIotHub/vs-device-two.png)